Chithurst Buddhist Monastery invites you to an OPEN DAY

 - Supervising experienced and inexperienced volunteers doing basic gardening tasks

 - Assisting with some clerical duties such as record keeping and safety documentation

 - Undertaking to offer approx. 30 hours of service per week

 Applicants will need to demonstrate they have the right to live in the UK through having a current valid passport and, where required, a visa.

 We would invite suitable applicants to stay at the monastery for periods of up to a week during the coming months, when space is available.
 Following a trial period of three months, the successful applicant may be invited to stay for one year initially, but this will be reviewed every three months.
 This is a volunteer, residential position, available from mid-December 2017 or April 2018.

 Please contact us if you think you might have left something at the monastery.
-It is our policy to keep lost property in store for a maximum of three months, after which we are likely to recycle accumulated items.
+It is our policy to keep lost property in store for a maximum of one month, after which we are likely to recycle accumulated items.